 india geojson plot

 Yeah!
 Our data is correct.
-You can clearly see the boundaries of all the states and UTs in the above figure.
+The above figure clearly shows the boundaries of all the states and UTs.
 Now, let’s move to the data pre-processing section.

 Pre-processing datasets

-In this project, our end goal is to visualize the change in the condition of COVID-19 cases in the different states and UTs of India.
+In this project, Geospatial Analysis using Folium, our end goal is to visualize the change in the condition of COVID-19 cases in India’s different states and UTs.
 For this, we will use the TimeSliderChoropleth plugin of Folium.
-This is a great plugin that helps in visualizing the changes w.r.t to time.
-It provides a slider on the top of the choropleth map which you can slide to visualize the change in a quantity over a period of time.
+This is a great plugin that helps visualize changes over time.
+It provides a slider on the top of the choropleth map, which you can slide to visualize the change in a quantity over a period of time.

 For plotting the map using this plugin, we require two things – the GeoJSON of the place and the data.
 But here is a catch, it requires the data only in a specific format.
 The GeoJSON must be string serialized according to the area name, and the data must be given as dictionary in the following format: